verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -coarsen

-    Notifies ODIN II if the input BLIF is coarse-grain
+    Notifies ODIN II if the input BLIF is coarse-grained

     **Default:** False

 .. option:: -fflegalize

-    Makes flip-flops rising edge for coarse-grain input BLIFs in the techmap (ODIN II synthesis flow generates rising edge FFs by default, should be used for Yosys+Odin-II)
+    Makes flip-flops rising edge for coarse-grained input BLIFs in the partial technology mapping phase (ODIN II synthesis flow generates rising edge FFs by default, should be used for Yosys+Odin-II)

     **Default:** False

 .. option:: -encode_names

-    Enables Odin-II utilization of operation-type-encoded naming style for Yosys coarse-grained RTLIL nodes
+    Enables ODIN II utilization of operation-type-encoded naming style for Yosys coarse-grained RTLIL nodes

     **Default:** False

 .. option:: -yosys_script <YOSYS_SCRIPT>

-    Supplies Yosys with a .ys script file (similar to Tcl script), including synthesis steps.
+    Supplies Yosys with a .ys script file (similar to Tcl script), including the synthesis steps.

     **Default:** None

 .. option:: -parser <PARSER>

     Specify a parser for the Yosys synthesizer [yosys (Verilog-2005), surelog (UHDM), yosys-plugin (SystemVerilog)].
-    The script determine the parser based on the input file extension if this argument is not used.
+    The script considers the Yosys conventional Verilog parser if this argument is not used.

     **Default:** yosys